-Description The subject property comprises a main door colony style, end terraced flat.
-Accommodation Ground Floor: Entrance Vestibule, Internal Hallway, Livingroom, Kitchen, 2 Bedrooms and Bathroom Gross internal floor area (m2) 56 or thereby Neighbourhood and location The subjects are located within the Shandon area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
+Description The subject property comprises a second floor flat in a 4 storey tenement block.
+Accommodation Entrance Hallway, Kitchen/Livingroom, 2 Bedrooms and BathrooM Gross internal floor area (m2) 55 or thereby Neighbourhood and location The subjects are located within the Shandon area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
 All local facilities and amenities are available nearby.
-Age 1900 approx Weather Dry and sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are of a stone and rendered construction.
-Chilling stacks are of a stone and rendered construction.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-The roof was inspected from street level only and appears to be pitched and overlaid in slates incorporating dormer projections.
-No access was gained into any roof void areas.
+Age 1900 approx Weather Overcast with rain Chimney stacks No. 11 .
+1 .
+1 .
+1 .
+1 .
+1 .
+1 Visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space appropriate.
+Chimney stacks were inspected from street level and appear to be Roofing including roof space appropriate.
+Chimney stacks were inspected from street level and appear to be of a stone and rendered masonry construction.
+Sloping roofs were visually inspected with the aid of